Lapin0t/phd-manuscript/main/02_games.typ

 In the classical literature on automata, these transitions would typically be represented by a _relation_ between input states, moves and output states.
-On the other hand, in game semantics the traditional approach is more extensional.
+On the other hand, in game semantics, the traditional approach is more extensional.
 There, a strategy is represented by a subset of traces (finite or infinite sequences of moves), i.e., by a formal language, subject to additional conditions.
 While perfectly valid in a classical logic or set-theoretic